 If you are surrendering a dog:

-For individual puppies, litters of puppies with their mother, and litters without mothers we will discuss the fee on a per-case basis.
+For individual puppies, litters of puppies with their mother, and litters without mothers we will discuss the fee on a case-by-case basis.

 We reserve the right to do a behavioral assessment before agreeing to intake a surrender.
 This is to assess whether our staff and volunteers will be able to safely help your dog, and determine if a shelter environment is appropriate for the dog.